For An Otolaryngologist EHR Implementation, Leadership Counts

 Whether you are a solo practice or a large ENT clinic, it’s a challenge implementing an electronic health record (EHR) solution.
 What can make – or break – an EHR implementation starts at the top.

 An EHR should be selected based on practice size, the system architecture, certifications and specialty-specific features unique to otolaryngology practices.
-Those features include, ENT notes and templates, NOAH integration for audiology, ENT surgical workflow and practice management systems.
+Those features include, ENT notes and templates, ENT surgical workflow and practice management systems.
 The software you select should be able to handle the number of otolaryngologists in your practice.

 Once a vendor is selected, in-house leadership is required during the EHR implementation and adoption process.
 These individuals play an important role in addressing day-to-day issues related to setting up the new workflow processes and keeping the project moving forward.